-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Northern New Mexico College's (College) basic financial statements, and have issued our report thereon dated March 25, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Northern New Mexico College's (College) basic financial statements, and have issued our report thereon dated October 28, 2024.
+We also have audited the budgetary schedules presented as supplementary information, as defined by the Governmental Accounting Standards Board, as of and for the year ended June 30, 2024, as listed in the table of contents.